The cars are in winter storage :-(

 The car got a complete new front suspension including all bushings, ball joints and paint.
 Some of the old bushings already fell apart.
 As everything was apart we also did the complete front brakes.

-On the left you can see a picture of the rebuilt front suspension.
+Below you can see a picture of the rebuilt front suspension.
 Its still a little dirty as I had to drive the car home through rain - it will be cleaned soon though.

 Comments